 How to Apply

-To apply, simply choose the type of application you need, download the form, fill in the blanks and return to us by mail or fax.
+To apply, simply choose the type of application you need, download the form, fill in the blanks and return to us in person, by mail or fax.
 (Note: We must have your signature to process your application.)

 With Prepay Power, you can pay how much you want, when you want.
 Unlike Baldwin EMC’s traditional billing methods, Prepay Power does not require a member deposit.
 Find out more about Prepay Power here.

 Any two persons, including a husband and wife, may apply for a joint membership.
 If you are applying for new service, having both signatures on the application makes your membership joint.
 If you already have an existing account and would like to add a joint applicant to your account, please use the form below.

 A joint membership entitles either person to participate as an active member of Baldwin EMC.
 Anytime you wish to take advantage of membership privileges, you must be listed as a legal member.
 This includes participating in the annual meeting, which gives you the opportunity to vote on matters before the meeting and to be eligible for prizes that will be given away.